hpc2n/sphinx-lesson-template/content/task-basics-1.rst

 Terminology
 ^^^^^^^^^^^

-Lets go through some basic terminology:
+Let us go through some basic terminology:

 :Task:                      A specific instance of *executable code* and *its data environment* that the OpenMP implementation can schedule for execution by threads.
 :Task region:               A region consisting of all code encountered during the execution of a task.